-46. Figure 3.1 provides an overview of each of the proposed project facilities.
-There are six proposed sites as outlined below; three sites include project financed BESS at existing plant and three sites are project financed BESS for solar/wind farm facilities to be developed through IPP arrangements.
-The sites have been selected based on land availability, and the technical requirements to place the power generation infrastructure to maximize the energy generation potential.8 The wind farm expansion is a logical continuation of the arc of turbines provided through the JICA project and potential positioning of turbines will be determined by the IPP.
-Previous feasibility studies covering generation potential, land availability and potential environmental impacts have been consulted.

-47. An estimated total of 23 ha is required for the plant to be developed through IPP, the BESS to be provided under the project will be co-located and will not require additional land.
+- 46. Figure 3.1 provides an overview of each of the proposed project facilities.
+There are six proposed sites as outlined below; two sites include project financed BESS at existing plants (Popua and Villa) and are proposed solar/wind farm facilities to be developed through IPP arrangements.
+The sites have been selected based on land availability, and the technical requirements to place the power generation infrastructure to maximize the energy generation potential.
+The wind farm expansion is a logical continuation of the arc of turbines provided through the JICA project and potential positioning of turbines will be determined by the IPP.
+Previous feasibility studies covering generation potential, land availability and potential environmental impacts have been consulted. - 47.
+An estimated total of 23 ha is required for the plant to be developed through IPP, the BESS to be provided under the project will be co-located on Popua and Villa solar farm sites and will not require additional land.

-8 Aecom.
+Aecom.
 2016.
 Tonga Renewable Energy Master Plan.
 This document provides a roadmap for TPL to increase renewables, and recommendations for technical and siting options.